akt114/GateKeeper/README.md

 * User must enter the email id and password in order to allow nodemailer to send emails using the provided email id.
 Note:- The Allow less secured apps must be checked in Gmail so as to send mails smoothly.

+P.S: Twilio API has been used for sending out SMS and Nodejs nodemailer has been used for sending out emails.

 ## Features